fuzyll/wrastor/README.md

 # Wrastor #

-The files contained in this repository constitute the beginnings of a Rivals of Aether.
-If you are interested in using this tool, please be warned: **THERE BE DRAGONS**.
+The files contained in this repository constitute the beginnings of a Rivals of Aether modding tool.
+If you are interested in using these scripts, please be warned: **THERE BE DRAGONS**.
 I wrote the first prototype of this code in a single sitting on July 4, 2017 (because if it weren't a federal holiday, I'd probably be at work).
 I chose the name Wrastor because, clearly, he is the most patriotic rival (which fit the release date well).
 I have plans to support and continue work on this code, but haven't gotten around to many of them yet - see the TODO section below.

 ## Usage ##